 Learning Objectives

-Demonstrate workflows used in circuit board design
+Demonstrate workflows used in sensing something with input device(s) and MCU board

 Assignments